Semantic HTML5 tags

 - Click the Tag dropdown and choose the appropriate HTML5 tag for the selected element

 Important: Some elements, such as the navbar, have predefined HTML5 tags, and some elements, like H1-H6 elements and lists, have predefined semantic meanings, so you won’t be able to define HTML5 tags for them.
-However, Webflow’s section element doesn’t have a predefined Section HTML5 tag, so you’ll need to manually define HTML5 tag on section elements.

 The benefits of semantic tags